 If you’re an experienced online survey taker, you know there’s many pitfalls to be avoided in the survey jungle.
 If you’re new to the game, be aware that there are a fair amount of scams out there looking to capitalize on people new to the space.
 Not only will you receive little or no rewards, but some will even entice you to part with your credit card information to “product test” in hope of bigger rewards.

-Whether just starting out or an experienced vet, here are some helpful do’s and do not’s to help you maximize your time, earnings, and overall experience when deciding on which survey programs to join.
+Whether just starting out or an experienced vet, here are some helpful do’s and do not’s to help you maximize your time, earnings, and overall experience when deciding on which survey sites to join.

 It’s always a good idea not to put all of your eggs in one basket.
-There are a variety of benefits for joining lots of paid survey programs, the most obvious one being the chance to make more money.
+There are a variety of benefits for joining lots of paid survey sites, the most obvious one being the chance to make more money.

-If you want to start making significant money, find programs that offer more than the everyday survey.
+If you want to start making significant money, find sites that offer more than the everyday survey.
 Making up to $150 for special research projects or product testing is possible.
 You’ll have to earn it though, focus groups of this nature will usually take at lest of few days of participation in online discussions and in-depth input.

 4. DO fill out your profile information

-Many programs will ask you a few questions after signing up to ensure you receive surveys that apply to you.
+Many sites will ask you a few questions after signing up to ensure you receive surveys that apply to you.
 It’s important to complete these profiles to ensure you’re getting more surveys and don’t get disqualified.
 No matter how much you may like earning with paid surveys, it can certainly be tedious.
-When signing up for multiple survey programs, or daily surveys, you’ll be certain to find yourself entering the same information over and over again.
+When signing up for multiple survey sites, or daily surveys, you’ll be certain to find yourself entering the same information over and over again.
 Some browsers have some handy form filling tools, but if you want to get serious you should consider form-filing software like Roboform.

 5. DO take advantage of your smartphone